Welcome to today's edition of the Rush 24-7 podcast.

 Mary Madeline last night, Anderson Cooper 360.

-And uh Cooper said, Mary, you really believe that this is not going to influence some people's uh vote.
+They were talking about this legitimate rape business, and Cooper said, Mary, you really believe that this is not going to influence some people's vote?

-I think it could, if it wasn't soundly and roundly and universally condemned by every Republican from Mitt Romney to Rush Limbaugh.
+I think it could if it wasn't soundly and roundly and universally condemned by every Republican from Mitt Romney to Rush Limbaugh.

 And she knows what she's talking about.